boston-dnd/system-performance-dashboard/README.md

 ## Usage

-Outline how a developer could access and run this piece of software with their own HMIS data
+Outline how a developer could access and run this piece of software with their own HMIS data.

 ## License